CitrusCoding/Eat-or-be-eaten/README.md

 # Eat-or-be-eaten
 (JS 11 Final Project)
-A little fish game created using Javascript and HTML
+A little fish game created using Javascript/HTML

 Honestly I don't remember how this code works, I made it like 3 years ago